minoue-xx/BarChartRaceAnimation/README.md

 **'GIFDelayTime':** Delay before displaying next image.
 Delay before displaying next image, in seconds, a scalar value in the range [0,655].
 The default here is 0.05 (see imwrite for details)

+**'Footnote':** String text to display at the bottom right corner of the axes.
+For multiple lines of text, use a vector of strings.
+Default is "visualized by MATLAB"

 # Example